-Comarch Anti-Money Laundering (CAML) is a fraud detection software dedicated to financial institutions obligated to monitor, investigate and report transactions of a suspicious nature to financial regulatory authorities.
-It optimizes the existing anti-money laundering processes by significantly enhancing the effectiveness of most commonly used – and inefficient – rule-based approaches, characterized by high false-positive rates and unable to consider complex interdependencies between various activities carried out to launder money.
+Comarch Anti-Money Laundering is a fraud detection software dedicated to financial institutions obligated to monitor, investigate and report transactions of a suspicious or unusual nature to financial investigation units.
+It optimizes the existing anti-money laundering processes by significantly enhancing the effectiveness of most commonly used – and inefficient – rule-based approaches, characterized by high false-positive rates, and unable to consider complex interdependencies between various activities carried out to launder money.

-At the heart of Comarch’s AML software is an analytical AI-based engine that processes data streams and detects money laundering activities.
-The scope of operations being monitored is broad and covers deposits, withdrawals, purchases, fund transfers, merchant credits, payments, trading activities, investments and social media activity.
+At the heart of Comarch’s AML software is an analytical Artificial Intelligence (AI) engine that processes data streams and detects money laundering activities.
+The scope of operations being monitored is broad and covers deposits, withdrawals, purchases, fund transfers, merchant credits, payments, trading activities, or investments.
 The engine leverages most recent supervised and unsupervised learning techniques to discover anomalies and improve the detection breadth.

 Before the AI engine can correctly analyze bits of information and draw conclusions, it needs properly prepared data.
 The process of getting data ready for an anti-money laundering program requires several preparatory activities.
 The key step of data preparation is a transformation which typically involves scaling, decomposition and aggregation.
 This step is also referred to as feature engineering, and, if properly carried out, can be very beneficial to the performance of a final solution.

 Data preparation is a broad subject that can involve a lot of iterations, explorations and analyses.
 The data pre-processor module is responsible for integration with data sources existing in financial institutions’ databases and the correct introductory processing and transformation of data which will be subsequently analyzed in the AI engine.